-Treatment for symptomatic cyst is usually based on the morphology of the liver cysts.
-Fenestration is a considered safe and acceptable procedure for patients with a dominant cyst pattern where liver size can be reduced after the cysts collapse.
+Treatment for symptomatic cysts is usually based on the morphology of the liver cysts.
+Fenestration is considered a safe and acceptable procedure for patients with a dominant cyst pattern where liver size can be reduced after the cysts collapse.
 A combination of resection-fenestration is suitable for those with a diffuse cyst pattern where grossly affected segments are resected in combination with fenestration to allow for reduction in liver size 4.

 - 1. Morgan DE, Lockhart ME, Canon CL et-al. Polycystic liver disease: multimodality imaging for complications and transplant evaluation.
 Radiographics.
 26 (6): 1655-68. doi:10.1148/rg.266065013 - Pubmed citation

 - 2. Santiago I, Loureiro R, Curvo-semedo L et-al. Congenital cystic lesions of the biliary tree.
 AJR Am J Roentgenol.
 2012;198 (4): 825-35. doi:10.2214/AJR.11.7294 - Pubmed citation